rodydavis/flutter_web/docs/migration_guide.md

+Our goal is to enable building applications targeting mobile and Web simultaneously from a single codebase.
+However, in order to facilitate safe experimentation, during the tech preview Flutter Web is developed in a separate namespace from Flutter mobile.
+So, as of today you cannot run an existing mobile Flutter application on the Web without changes.

 This document outlines the changes you'll need to make to existing Flutter code to run it on the flutter_web preview.